jsmith-exe/binary_encryption/README.md

-This file encrypts every bit of an integer
+Encrypts and Decrypts every 'bit' of a given integer.